Buck moth: Behavior

 Hemileuca maia are typically the most active during the day when they focus heavily on the reproduction of the next generation of buck moths.
 As adults, Buck moths do not have mouthparts for feeding and therefore their focus is mostly on mating and laying eggs and so their behavior centers around their reproduction needs.
 The males are known to fly in a very erratic and rapid manner as they soar approximately 3 ft above ground when compared to the females in their species.
 Males will fly throughout the day with very few to no breaks as they search for a mating partner.
 One reason for the unusual flying behavior of the male Buck moth can be traced to the usage of pheromones by the females as a tool to attract a future mating partner.

 During the early afternoon, virgin female buck moths will begin to release a small amount of sex pheromones which at the moment of their release, causes the male buck moths to act very erratically.
 At closer glance, the components of the sex pheromones were studied to identify their chemical makeup and what exactly was responsible for attracting the male moths.
 The major chemical component of the female pheromone is E10, Z12 hexadecadienyl acetate while there are a variety of minor components that are used by the females like E10,Z12 hexadecanol.
-It is important to note that in order for the pheromone to be effective at attracting a mate there must be at least one minor component involved in the pheromone or else the chemical attraction is rendered useless.
+In order for the pheromone to be effective at attracting a mate there must be at least one minor component involved in the pheromone or else the chemical attraction is rendered useless.
 Females who had already gone through reproduction were found to not produce strong enough pheromones to attract males and the males that were found to fly near these females did so in a non-erratic manner.